 Chiropractor for Headaches

-Cervicogenic headache refers to a type of headache that originates from the tissue structures in the cervical spine or neck region.
-This causes constant, strong, yet dull pain.
+Cervicogenic headache refers to a type of headache that originates from the tissue structures in the cervical spine or neck region and feels like a dull ache.
+This causes constant, strong, yet dull headache pain.
 The most common location of the pain is around the orbital (eye) region and upper neck area but may also include other areas of the face, head, and neck.

 This type of headache will typically last for one to three days and reoccur ever one to four weeks until properly treated.
 It may also be accompanied by nausea, vomiting, dizziness, ringing of the ears, and sensitivity to light and sound – similar to migraines or severe types of headaches.